angelachapman/DeployPythonicRAG/BuildingAChainlitApp.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+It helps reduce the user's wait time until the first token appears, making chatbot apps seem more responsive.

 ## On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.